Nazeofel/resume-builder/PLAN.md

-# LOGIN System
+# Security

-When clicking the forget password button above the login form open a modal asking for an e-mail, if e-mail is valid send a reset link via e-mail.
+Prevent non auth users from accessing important parts of the website, builder / dashboard Ideally, if they are logged in, they cannot access /auth

+and make the success and cancel page not accessible if you just navigate to them you know...

 # Account section

+Make a new acccount section in the dashboard with the following:

-(Dashboard) Make button available for users to retrieve their DATA (GDPR compliant) (Dashboard) Make a delete button to delete account (Dashboard) Form to change password / email at will
+- Make button available for users to retrieve their DATA (GDPR compliant)
+- Make a delete button to delete account
+- Form to change password / email at will

 # Subscription System - Implemented